South Carolina shooting: 6-year-old boy dies

 Jacob was one of three people shot when the teen opened fire on the school playground Wednesday.
 Another student and a teacher were treated and released on the day of the shooting.

-Authorities said they believe the teen shot his father then took a pickup to the school in the small community of Townville, where he began firing as he got out of the vehicle.
+Authorities said they believe the teen shot his father, then took a pickup to the school in the small community of Townville, where he began firing as he got out of the vehicle.

-The wounded teacher was identified as Meghan Hollingsworth, who teaches first grade and has been at Townville Elementary for nine years.
+The wounded teacher -- who was shot while trying to protect Jacob and other children -- was identified as Meghan Hollingsworth, who teaches first grade and has been at Townville Elementary for nine years.

 Townville is in Anderson County, not far from Greenville and close to the border with Georgia.